Associate Professor & Grad Director

-Dr. Kam has published a number of peer-reviewed journal articles, most of which can be found in top communication, prevention, and adolescent journals such as Communication Research, Communication Yearbook, Human Communication Research, Journal of Communication, Health Communication, Journal of Counseling Psychology, Prevention Science, and Journal of Research on Adolescence.
-In addition, she has presented over 40 papers at national and international conferences and has received eight top paper panel awards.
+Dr. Kam has published a number of peer-reviewed journal articles, most of which can be found in top communication, prevention, and adolescent journals such as Communication Monographs, Communication Research, Communication Yearbook, Human Communication Research, Journal of Communication, Health Communication, Journal of Counseling Psychology, Prevention Science, and Journal of Research on Adolescence.
+In addition, she has presented over 40 papers at national and international conferences and has received nine top paper panel awards.
 In 2016, she received the Early Career Award from the Interpersonal Division at the National Communication Association.
 After serving as the Secretary of the Health Communication Division at the National Communication Association for two years, Dr. Kam is now the Vice Chair Elect.

 Related to her research interests, Dr. Kam teaches undergraduate courses in interpersonal communication, intercultural communication, and risk communication.
 She also teaches graduate seminars in interpersonal communication and relational communication.